EEN421/EEN421.github.io/_posts/2024-05-22-Deploy-Defender-for-IoT-OT-Network-Sensor.md

 <br/>

-Once the Sub has been onboarded and billing has been sorted out, go back to the **Getting Started** blade and select **Setup OT/ICS Security** again.
+Once the Sub has been onboarded and billing has been sorted out, you can download the registration package; go back to the **Getting Started** blade and select **Setup OT/ICS Security** again, then look for the registration packet in **Step 3**. _Hang onto this for later._

-Expand **Step 1** to select the latest version and download the OT Sensor ISO:
+Next, to download the software ISO, expand **Step 1** to select the latest version and download the OT Sensor ISO:

 ![](/assets/img/OT_Sensor/download.jpg)